Anxiety Disorder Is Much More Than Just Being Anxious

 - Co-ordination problems

 The more anxious the behavior, the more stressed the body becomes.
-It’s the degree and frequency of anxious behavior that determines the degree of anxiety disorder severity.
+It’s generally the degree and frequency of anxious behavior that determines the severity of anxiety disorder.

 Degrees of anxiety disorder